Vontei/notes/week03/03-lectures/js-dom-basics/README.md

 - Figure out the "what" and "why" by...
    - reading through the objectives
    - reading through the activities below
+   - reading slowly, really try to answer *each* question before looking at the solution
 - REMEMBER!
 It's about the process.
 There's no rush.
-Take risks, have fun!
+Take risks, and have fun!
 Don't be afraid to make mistakes and try things.

 ### Objectives:

 By the end of this lesson you should be able to:

 - ADD EVAN'S OBJECTIVES
+- ADD PER JEFF DEAN: I’d add something at the bottom like “how’d you do?  look through each objective and rate yourself 1-4.
+What new questions do you have now that you’ve done this - list 4 here…"

 ### Key terms: